helium/HIP/text/0000-longfi.md

 }
 -->

-So, Key 3.2.1.3 would be 11 10 01 11.
-Keys that do not use all 4 layers of the tree would terminate the key address with the 00 bit sequence.
+So, Key 3.2.1.3 would be `11 10 01 11`.
+Keys that do not use all four layers of the tree would terminate the key address with the `00` bit sequence.

-If the first 2 bytes are 00, that refers to the root key.
+If the first two bits are `00`, that refers to the root key.
 Root keys can be updated if absolutely necessary if they're signed by the previous root key.

 A key in the key tree is assumed to be signed by the parent key in the tree.
 Thus Key 1.2 is signed by Key 1 and Key 1 is signed by the root key (which is the pre-provioned root of trust key).
 Keys that are replaced should have all their children in the tree deleted (and replaced by subsequent updates).
 Key tree updates should appear in an order from the root of the tree to the tips of the branches.
 A replacement key should have a signature trust epoch higher than the previous key (and the device's current trust epoch).
 A new key should have a signature trust epoch higher than the device's current trust epoch.